ggarber/rtc-spatial/README.md

 ## How to spatialize audio streams

 There are two ways you can use this library, the automatic mode provides a very easy way to integrate it without having to modify the application and the manual mode provides a more flexible and efficient way to do it.

+Given how simple the code in this library is there is a third option consisting on copying the code to your application or just use it for inspiration when implementing it inside your application :)

-The automatic mode detects automatically the audio and video elements in the page and spatialize their attached streams when their position changes.
+The automatic mode detects automatically the audio and video elements in the page and spatialize their attached streams when the position of those video elements change.

 The manual mode provides an API to map a specific audio stream to a spatialized version of it and provides the panner associated to that stream so that the application can control the panning based on the position of the elements or other application logic.